xidruk/computer-networking/docs/segment.md

 ## Error Handling and Reliability

-Networks are not perfect—packets can get lost, delayed, or corrupted.
+Networks are not perfect packets can get lost, delayed, or corrupted.
 Segmentation helps handle errors efficiently:

 - **Lost Packets:** The receiving device detects missing packets and requests them again.
 Only the missing pieces are resent.
 - **Corrupted Packets:** If a packet’s checksum doesn’t match, it is discarded and retransmitted.